 Housing and regular meals are provided for full time, resident students; however, meals are not provided on the weekends.
+Dietary needs (gluten free, lactose intolerant, celiac disease, etc.) or personal preferences extending beyond that which is provided at mealtimes will be the responsibility of the student.
 Offsite campus living requires approval before each semester.